rackerlabs/rackspace-how-to/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 Notify users near capacity and counsel them on archiving items to free up mailbox storage.
 Rackspace Email Archiving ensures that email traffic to and from your domain is archived.
 For more information, see [Enable email archiving: Cloud Office Control Panel](/how-to/enable-email-archiving-cloud-office-control-panel/).

-If a user deletes an excessive number of emails, this change will take longer to process.
-Allow ample time for that deletion to be reflected.
+Deleting emails frees up mailbox storage, however if a user deletes an excessive number of emails, it takes longer to process the deletion.
+Allow ample time for that deletion to be reflected in the mailbox storage capacity.

 Email in the **Trash** folder *does* count toward mailbox storage capacity.
 Follow these steps to ensure a deleted message is not counting toward your mailbox storage: